 In March 2022 he realises his income for 2022/23 will be lower than the previous year’s which will result in his overall tax bill being less.
 Adam estimates it at £3,500.

 He asks HMRC to reduce his payments on account for 2022/23 to £1,750 and because he has already paid £2,500 on account, he can also ask HMRC to refund him £750.
 He will still however need to make a second payment on account to HMRC by 31 st July 2022.

 However, if you ask HMRC to reduce your payments on account and your tax bill ends up being greater than what you pay, HMRC will charge interest on the difference between the amount paid and the lower of the original payments on account and your actual tax liability.

 Tax relief for some types of transaction can be carried back from one year to the previous one.

 These include reliefs for gift aid, enterprise and seed enterprise and social investment schemes.

-Also entrance fees you’ve paid to public attractions such as zoos and National Trust membership can be gift aided.
+Also, entrance fees you have paid to public attractions such as zoos and National Trust membership can be gift aided.

 Here are more tips on Self-Assessment.
 If you have any questions, get in touch.